-India Mutiny Medal as well as a additional smaller unidentified medal.
-He held the post of Riding Master at Oxford
+India Mutiny Medal as well as what may be his Long Service & Good Conduct Medal.
+He held the post of Riding

 Garlick was born in Sheffield, Yorkshire around 1831.
 His wife's name was Mary and they had at least four children:

-No. 186 William H. Garlick attested at Birmingham at the age of 23 years 6 months with the 1st Battery, R.H.A on 4
+No. 186 William H. Garlick attested at Birmingham at the age of 23 years 6 months with the No. 1 Battery, R.H.A on

 War Medal.
 His discharge papers state his entitlement to the Indian Mutiny Medal with the clasp for Lucknow and